Eurovision 2026 Semi-Final 2 Predictions: Qualifier Odds & Surprise NQs

 2. Australia

-That is close to the market order, and for good reason.
+That is the market top 10, and for good reason.
 Semi-Final 2 has fewer obvious "collapse" spots than Semi-Final 1.
-The disagreement is not about the first nine.
-It is about whether Albania can hold off Latvia, Armenia and Switzerland.
+The disagreement is not about the first eight.
+It is about whether Cyprus and Norway can hold off Latvia and Switzerland for the last two seats.

-Denmark is 1.02 to qualify and 7.17 in the outright winner market.
-That puts Søren Torpegaard Lund in a rare position: a near-lock qualifier and a direct challenger to Finland, Greece and France.
+Denmark is 1.00 to qualify and 7.69 in the outright winner market.
+That puts Søren Torpegaard Lund in a rare position: a near-lock qualifier and the third name in the winner market, behind only Finland and Greece.

 The running order is also useful.
 Denmark performs 10th, directly before Australia and Ukraine.
 That stretch is the highest-market-value block in the semi, which makes it hard for casual viewers to miss Denmark's place in the contest narrative.